ChandanaPrabhakar/TDD-Workspace/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - [LICENSE](LICENSE)

 ## 🙋‍♂️ Support